percona/portal-doc/docs/advisors/checks/postgresql-expiring-passwd.md

 ## Resolution

 Consider extending the password expiration for the role in question if your policy allows for it.
-You can extend a password expiration with the following syntax:
+Use the following syntax to  extend password expiration:

 ```ALTER ROLE foo WITH VALID UNTIL '2023-12-25 00:00:00';```